cloudinary-training/cld-upload-presets/README.md

 # Upload Presets

 In this module we walk through how to programmatically create two different upload presets and then use those presets to upload assets to Cloudinary.
+We also take a peek at a more complex preset that you could use to process short form video.

 ## Environment Setup